noiseprotocol/noise_spec/noise.md

  * **`k, n`**: An encryption key `k` (which may be empty) and a counter-based nonce `n`.
 Whenever a new DH output causes a new `ck` to be calculated, a new `k` is also calculated.
 The key `k` and nonce `n` are used to encrypt static public keys and handshake payloads.
-Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication.
+Encryption with `k` uses some "AEAD" cipher mode (in the sense of [Rogaway](http://web.cs.ucdavis.edu/~rogaway/papers/ad.pdf)) and includes the current `h` value as "associated data" which is covered by the AEAD authentication.
 Encryption of static public keys and payloads provides some confidentiality and key confirmation during the handshake phase.